eProsima/Fast-DDS-docs/docs/fastdds/use_cases/rosbag_capture/rosbag_capture.rst

 Prerequisites
 ^^^^^^^^^^^^^

 A Fast DDS installation, either binary or from sources is required.
 Fast DDS-Gen is also required for generating the examples and Fast DDS TypeSupport from the IDL file.
 A ROS 2 installation with the rosbag2 package is needed as well.

 DDS IDL interoperability with ROS 2 messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 DDS uses IDLs to define the data model being exchanged by the applications.
-While ROS 2 can use IDL files to define the messages there are some rules that these IDL files must follow so compatibility between ROS 2 and Fast DDS native applications can be achieved.
+While ROS 2 can use IDL files to define the messages, there are some rules that these IDL files must follow so compatibility between ROS 2 and Fast DDS native applications can be achieved.
 Specifically, the type definition must be nested inside the type module name and then the generator to be used.
 For ROS 2 messages, the generator would be ``msg``, whereas in this case, the ``idl`` generator must be used.